Rachel Slater: International career

 In January 2022, Slater was named in Scotland's squad for the 2022 Commonwealth Games Qualifier in Malaysia.
 She made her Women's Twenty20 International (WT20I) debut on 18 January 2022, for Scotland against Sri Lanka in the qualifier tournament.
 She played all four matches for Scotland in the tournament, but did not take a wicket.
 In September 2022, she played for Scotland during their series against Ireland and at the 2022 ICC Women's T20 World Cup Qualifier.
+In July 2023, she played for Scotland in a tri-series in the Netherlands, taking one wicket in her four matches.

+In September 2024 she was named in the Scotland squad for the 2024 ICC Women's T20 World Cup.

+Slater was part of the Scotland squad for the 2025 Women's Cricket World Cup Qualifier in Pakistan in April 2025.